tomordonez/tomordonez.github.io/_posts/2018-04-25-best-time-to-run-according-to-science.md

 * I wanted to plot a comparison of the ozone levels at multiple counties for a specific time.
 I wasn't sure how to do this.
 * I wonder if there is a positive correlation between corruption and air quality level.

-## Please send your questions or commentsto do this.
-* I wonder if there is a positive correlation between corruption and air quality level.

-## Please send your questions or comments